VAT guide for Cyprus

 The obligation to register for VAT in Cyprus applies to entrepreneurs in various situations, both those conducting transactions within the EU and those operating outside it.
 Entrepreneurs must register for VAT if they:

-Additionally, businesses operating in another EU country and making intra-community supplies to individual consumers are subject to a distance sales threshold of EUR 10,000.
-Once this threshold is exceeded, the company is required to account for VAT in the buyer’s country, which can be done either through local VAT registration or the VAT OSS system.
+Additionally, businesses established in Cyprus or in another EU country and making cross‑border B2C supplies (distance sales of goods and certain TBE services) are subject to a single EU‑wide threshold of EUR 10,000 per year.
+Once this threshold is exceeded, the supplier must account for VAT in the customer’s country, either by registering locally in each relevant member state or by using the VAT OSS system.

 VAT registration procedure in Cyprus